Methods in complete intersections in corank one: The Key Implications

 \section{The Key Implications}

 In this section we derive the key implication of the Hypothesis (\ref{HypIntro}).
-In this article, we work under the following setup. \begin{setup} \end{setup} Further, we state the following hypotheses. \begin{Hyp}[Hypothesis 1] {\rm Given a nonzero divisor $\t\in A$, denote $\overline{A}=\frac{A}{A\t}$.
-Then any stably free $\overline{A}$-module $Q$ with $\rank{Q}=d-2$ is free. } \end{Hyp}
+In this article, we work under the following setup. \begin{setup} \end{setup}

-\bP {\rm Let $A$ be as in (\ref{setUp}), satisfying the Hypotheses \ref{HypOne}.
+\bP {\rm Let $A$ be as in (\ref{setUp}), satisfying the Hypotheses \ref{HypIntro}.
 Further assume that $A$ is reduced.
-Suppose $I$ and $J$ are two ideal with $I+J=A$.
+Suppose $I$ and $J$ are two ideals with $I+J=A$.
 Assume $J$ is a locally complete intersection ideal with $height(J)=d-1$.
-Let $P$, $Q$ be projective $A$-modules and
+Let $P$, $Q$ be projective $A$-modules, and let